richardlawson/laravel-docker-compose/README.md

 docker-compose stop
 ```

-NB: You can run artisan in the root folder by running the following command:
+NB: You can run artisan in the root folder by running the following command (don't use php artisan):

 ```
 ./php-artisan